All the Walking Routes up Moel Siabod in Snowdonia

 Height Gained – 700 metres, Distance – 5 km, Time –3 hours.

-This is the direct route up to Moel Siabod that starts at Plas y Brenin.
-It’s a steady plod through the forest, followed by a steady plod up the hill to the summit of Moel Siabod.
+This is the direct route up to Moel Siabod from Capel Curig that starts from the outdoor centre at Plas y Brenin.
+It starts off with a steady plod through the forest, followed by a steady plod up the hill to the summit of Moel Siabod.
 Despite being regarded as the easier route up Moel Siabod, it can still be difficult to find in descent in mist.
+This is a good option for a quicker route, or those daunted by the navigation on the other walks.
+However, the final section to and from the summit is very sketchy and the descent can be nigh on impossible to find in mist.
+This route is one that is best used as a descent in combination with one of the other routes from Capel Curig.

 Walk up Moel Siabod from Pont Cyfyng